LukeBaum/CloudFilesHelper/README.md

 Dim FileResult As StoreFileResult = Helper.StoreFile("Files", "C:\Users\Luke\Pictures\lol.gif", ServerLocation.Chicago)

-' Oh what the heck.
-Let's take a look at how we could see if the file actually uploaded.

-Select Case FileResult
-	Case Is = StoreFileResult.FileStoredSuccessfully
-		MessageBox.Show("File stored successfully.")
-    Case Else
-        MessageBox.Show("The file didn't get stored.")
-End Select

 ' It is important to note that sometimes, an exception can be thrown.
-For example, if an Internet connection is ' interrupted and you can't reach Cloud Files, just about any call will throw an exception.
-So make sure to ' use error trapping.
+For example, if an Internet connection is

+' interrupted and you can't reach Cloud Files, just about any call will throw an exception.
+So make sure to

+' use error trapping.
 I considered putting my own exception handling in but decided against it.